 Michel Odent, French gynecologist

 You are pregnant!
-A very fun, but also exciting time.
+A very fun and also exciting time.
 A doula will help you and your partner prepare for the delivery.
 Because you already get to know her during your pregnancy, she knows your wishes and you build a relationship of trust with her.
 A doula offers calmness and confidence.
 During the delivery she remains continuously and is your helping hand.
 Women who gave birth with a doula look back on this experience more positively.